 - One Marshall Scholar

-- Three Provost’s Undergraduate Research Mentorship Program (PURM) Scholars
+- Thirteen Penn Undergraduate Research Mentorship Program (PURM) Scholars

-- One Summer Undergraduate Minority Research Program (SUMR) Finalist
+- Nine Summer Undergraduate Minority Research Program (SUMR) Scholars

 - Scholar published in Geriatric Nursing as an editorial with Dr. Barbara Resnick